Table of Contents

 In January, Scotland celebrates Burns Night.
 Official parties act out the traditional processes such as addressing the haggis.

 In August, The Royal Edinburgh Military Tattoo plays every night of the Edinburgh Festival Fringe, here, British Armed Forces, Commonwealth and international military bands take over Edinburgh Castle.
 Reserve a day tour and Tattoo ticket here.

 You are in the stalls, my friend.
 I don’t want to hear of any interfering with the performers.

 Image credit: Edinburgh Military Tattoo

-St Andrews Day on November 30th is another opportunity to join a kilted party (less popular than Burns Night).
+St Andrews Day on November 30th is another opportunity to join a kilted party, but it is less popular than Burns Night.

 On the 30th of December, kilted pipe bands lead the masses throughout Edinburgh as individuals hold torches down to Holyrood Park.